JingShu/ZemScriptInterpreterExtention/README.md

 Original code source : https://code.google.com/p/zemscript/

+Steps to take in order to test our project in terminal :

+    1. Open your consol on the root folder of the project
+    2. Type "ant" to build the project and you will have 2 jar files created : ZemScripCall.jar and ZemScripDS.jar
+    3. Type "java -jar ZemScripDS.jar" to test the primitive "Set" and the control structure "switch", or type "java -jar ZemScripCall.jar" to test the control structure "call/cc"

-Steps to take in order to test our project :
+Steps to take in order to test our project with Eclipse :

   To test the primitive "Set" and the control structure "switch" :